manthanank/learn-angular/README.md

 ## Introduction

-Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
-It is maintained by Google and a community of developers.
-Angular provides a set of tools and libraries for building web applications, including data binding, routing, forms, HTTP client, and more.
-Angular is based on the Model-View-Controller (MVC) architecture and uses TypeScript as the primary language for building applications.
+Angular is a popular open-source web application framework developed by Google.
+It is used for building single-page web applications and dynamic web applications.
+Angular provides a set of tools and libraries for building modern web applications, including components, services, forms, routing, HTTP client, and more.
+Angular is built using TypeScript, a superset of JavaScript that adds static typing and other features to the language.
+Angular is known for its performance, scalability, and developer productivity.

 ### Features of Angular